iPad 6 Wi-Fi Left Speaker Replacement

 Step 52

-- Peel off the tape that’s keeping the speaker snug against the back case.
+- Peel off the tape that's holding the speaker in place on the back case.
+You got this!

 Step 53

-- Take out the 2.2 mm Phillips #000 screw that’s holding the speaker snug against the back case.
-Keep it safe!
+- Unscrew the 2.2 mm Phillips #000 screw holding the speaker in place on the rear case.
+A simple twist, and it's free!

 Step 54